camillethuyentruong/protocols/sporemat.md

  - Record the date, location, canopy plants (putative mycorrhizal hosts) and basic habitat information.

- - While fresh, glue the patch on an archival paper card using diluted school glue and dry it overnight with a dehydrator, or in a closed plastic container with silica gel beads at the bottom.
+ - While fresh, glue the patch on an archival paper card using diluted school glue and dry it overnight with a dehydrator set on low (below 50°) or in a closed plastic container with silica gel beads at the bottom.

    > If stored in a Petri dish, the collection can be dried directly by placing the Petri dish in the dehydrator or container with silica

  - Store collections in herbarium boxes (or Petri dishes sealed with their lid) horizontally to avoid crashing them.